carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/index.rst

                                      When the value is empty, clang-tidy will attempt to find a file named .clang-tidy for each source file in its parent directories.
+    --config-file=<string>         -
+                                    Specify the path of .clang-tidy or custom config file: e.g. --config-file=/some/path/myTidyConfigFile
+                                    This option internally works exactly the same way as --config option after reading specified config file.
+                                    Use either --config-file or --config, not both.
     --dump-config                  -
                                      Dumps configuration in the YAML format to stdout.
 This option can be used along with a